Getting A Licence

 Applications for licensure can be submitted using one of the following options: (Click to expand for instructions)

-If you already have a portal account, have previously held an insurance licence in BC or written the LLQP exam in BC, you can log into the online portal with your user name and password.
-You can then select "Apply for a Personal License" from the main menu.
+If you already have a portal account, have previously held an insurance licence in BC or written the LLQP exam in BC, but have not accessed the portal since February 4, 2026, you must register for a new account in the Insurance Council's online portal and link it to your existing user data.
+(See How to register for a new account as an existing user.)

-4. Once you have completed and submitted your application, the agency/firm you will represent will be contacted to verify your authority to represent them.
-Please note this does not apply to Unaffiliated agents.
+4. Once you have completed and submitted your application, the agency or firm you will represent will be contacted to approve your authority to act on their behalf and to submit payment.
+If payment is not completed, the application will be returned to you pending payment.

-5. Once the agency/firm has verified your application and has notified the Insurance Council, your application will be put into queue for review by a Licensing Officer.
-Applications are reviewed in the order of which they are received.
-The Insurance Council makes their best effort to review applications typically within 10 business days after submission of a complete application.
-(See processing times) If additional information is required, you will be notified by email.
+5. Once the agency or firm has verified your application and notified the Insurance Council, your application will be placed in a queue for review by a Licensing Officer.
+Applications are reviewed in the order in which they are received.
+The Insurance Council makes reasonable efforts to review complete applications within approximately 10 business days.
+(See processing times.)
+If additional information is required, you will be notified by email.

-6. On approval of the application, you will receive a confirmation email from the Insurance Council's Licensing Team.
+6. Upon approval, you will receive a confirmation email from the Insurance Council’s Licensing team.

 Note: Even if you have submitted an application and have obtained employment or a contract with an insurance company, you must hold a licence before you can conduct insurance activities in BC.